 8. Send, Test, and Track

 The beauty of email marketing is the sheer volume of analytics you have at your fingertips.
-Most email marketing services will enable you to track open rates, click-through rates, bounce rates, unsubscribe rates and run a/b testing.
+Most email marketing analytics tools will enable you to track open rates, click-through rates, bounce rates, unsubscribe rates and run a/b testing.

 Using these metrics you can get really useful insights into your audience and what appeals to them.
 You can then use this information to optimize your future email campaigns to make them more effective.